ffiondavies/Datacamp/TrackProposal.md

 ###### Learning Objectives

-* Learner will demonstrate and apply basic syntax and create variables
+* Learner will demonstrate and apply Python syntax successfully to a range of problems and data types
 * Learner will effectively store, access, and manipulate data in lists
 * Learner will create and apply functions, methods, and packages to improve efficiency